 The initial task force (mid 2011) developed three projects: Real World 101 (based on a survey of high-school students), an expanded job shadow project, and enhanced after school activities.
 By November 2011, an Early Childhood Work Group came together to address the issues of Kindergarten readiness on the island.
 It soon after expanded to a regional group to look at the resources and challenges for Early Childhood educators medical and service providers, and parents.
 In 2015, this group changed its name to the Early Childhood Interest Group and remains active in convening monthly meetings and collaborating with a wide variety of participants to address the root causes of developmental and educational delays through engagement and outreach with young families, and to improve outcomes for young children.

 New members are always welcome!
-We generally meet in the afternoon on the third Wednesday of each month; we’ll be happy to add you to our e-mail list for announcements about meetings and special events.
+We generally meet in the afternoon on the second Wednesday of each month; we’ll be happy to add you to our e-mail list for announcements about meetings and special events.